-This term the students will be introduced to the names of shapes, as well as continuing to learn the numbers from 1 to 100.
+This term the students will be introduced to the names of shapes and they will continue to learn numbers from 1 to 100.

-A range of learning activities has also been planned which includes online tasks, art work, songs and bookwork.
+A range of activities has also been planned which includes online tasks, art work and songs.

 Signor John